JustAlittleWolf/modpackLoaderFabric/README.md

 ## Config
 There are 3 main options in the config menu:
 - `Check for updates on game start` - Disabling this option prevents the mod from making any further changes to your mods folder.
-- `Update interval` - This option allows you to customise how often *modpackLoaderFabric* will check for updates.
+- `Update interval` - This option allows you to customise how often *ModpackLoaderFabric* will check for updates.
 Setting this to 0 (not recommended, launching takes a while) will check for mod updates on every game launch.
 - `Force update on next start` - After selecting a new modpack it is recommended to also check this option as well, as the mod will probably skip update checking by default due to the **update interval**.

 ![image](https://user-images.githubusercontent.com/54244277/167492039-5aae8daf-7388-443f-9a97-87daddac21f1.png)